swyxio/swyx-react-typescript-snippets/README.md

 It does a bit more based on the principle that it is easier to delete than to type, and so that we have just 3 easy to remember snippets: `rfc`, `rhc`, `rsc`.

+Because [the popular styled components snippets extension](https://github.com/lXSPandora/vscode-styled-components-snippets) only works for javascript 🙄, we also include an import snippet `imrsc`.

 ## Installation

 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.